nikhilnair31/The-Mass/README.md

 - [ ] Add more things in closet and bedroom
 - [ ] Create a player vent movement controller
 - [ ] Add effects as vent is traversed
+- [ ] Fix the interactable text still showing when not looking at an interactable item

 ## Skipped